-Focussing on population growth, as the Roslings do, broadly assumes that population is not a problem now and the issue is stopping it becoming a problem later.
-That conclusion can only be reached by neglecting resource and environmental concerns.
+The Roslings' conclusion that population is not a problem can only be reached by neglecting resource and environmental concerns.

 Population – and associated consumption, especially in the developed world – is a driver of multiple environmental problems now: further population growth will exacerbate the problems.

 According to the Global Footprint Network, we are currently already using resources almost twice as fast as they can regenerate.
 If we stay on current population and consumption trajectories, we'd need three planets by 2050 to meet our demand without destroying nature.
 To make our current population size sustainable, the average consumption level would need to drastically decrease - the opposite of what is actually happening with millions of people in developing countries escaping poverty.

 People emit carbon.
 Gross disparities exist in the CO2 emissions of citizens of different countries but high population can drive high emissions even where per capita output is low.
 (Indian per capita emissions are a fraction of those of the USA but it joins the US as one of the world’s top three carbon emitters.)